Promoting Professional Development and Best Practice in EE

 Significant advances in environmental education can be achieved through new and revised policies at the state and federal level.
 NAAEE works with affiliates and other partners to monitor opportunities to shape EE policy, develop strategies for advancing key initiatives, and build capacity within the EE community for advocacy.

 Join the Advocacy Group on eePRO for more details on all of NAAEE’s policy initiatives and contribute to the conversation.
+See the current issues of focus for our eePRO Advocacy group members.

 EE in the Every Student Succeeds Act